- Computational Social Science

 - Add the course by enrolling in your professor’s section of INFO 4910 in Student Center.

 - Attend a mandatory TA Training Session (for first-time Info Sci course staff employees only)

-The Information Science Department offers a training program that focuses on the real issues that our TAs deal with every day, such as helping students during crowded office hours, grading effectively and fairly, keeping limits, dealing with implicit bias, and handling distressed students.
-The College of Engineering offers a similar training session.
-One-time participation in TA training is required of all undergraduate TAs.
-Food and drink will be provided, and students are paid for attending.
+The Information Science Department offers a training program that focuses on the real issues that our Course Staff deal with every day, such as helping students during crowded office hours, grading effectively and fairly, keeping limits, dealing with implicit bias, and handling distressed students.
+One-time participation in Consultant/TA training is required of all undergraduate Course Staff.

 All students interested in a course staff position within Information Science need to complete an online application, even if you have worked as course staff before.

 Please see the Course Hiring website for further information.